 Abstract.
 This paper develops a new class of algorithms for general linear systems and eigenvalue problems.
-These algorithms apply fast randomized sketching to accelerate subspace projection methods, such as GMRES and Rayleigh-Ritz.
-This approach offers great flexibility in designing the basis for the approximation subspace, which can improve scalability in many computational environments.
-The resulting algorithms outperform the classic methods with minimal loss of accuracy.
-For model problems, numerical experiments show large advantages over MATLAB's optimized routines, including a $100 \times$ speedup over gmres and a $10 \times$ speedup over eigs.
+These algorithms apply fast randomized dimension reduction ("sketching") to accelerate standard subspace projection methods, such as GMRES and Rayleigh-Ritz.
+This modification makes it possible to incorporate nontraditional bases for the approximation subspace that are easier to construct.
+As compared with classic methods, the new algorithms have similar accuracy but run faster and may use less storage.
+For model problems, numerical experiments show large advantages over MATLAB's optimized routines, including a $70 \times$ speedup over gmres and a $10 \times$ speedup over eigs.